 Ephesus (pronounced: Eff-eh-sis) is located 80 miles southeast of Izmir and is one of Turkey’s most popular ancient sites.
 Scholars believe that the city was founded by Amazons, the female warrior tribe of Anatolia.
 These warriors took a part in much of Greek mythology, including the birth of Zeus.
 It is suggested that the meaning of Ephesus derives from the name “Apasas”, which translates to “the city of the Mother Goddess”.

-Despite covering quite a large space, archeologists have only excavated 15% of the city!
-The city went from one side of the valley to the other, and at it’s peak was home to 250,000 people.
+Despite covering quite a large space, archaeologists have only excavated 15% of the city!
+The city went from one side of the valley to the other, and at its peak was home to 250,000 people.
 That’s nearly the size of St Petersburg, Russia.